KaelWD/mpv-changerefresh/README.md

+A small fork of [CogentRedTester/mpv-changerefresh](https://github.com/CogentRedTester/mpv-changerefresh) to make it more compatible with [jellyfin-mpv-shim](https://github.com/jellyfin/jellyfin-mpv-shim).
+The original script only reverted the refresh rate when mpv closed.
+Because mpv-shim launches mpv with `idle=yes` the refresh rate wouldn't get reverted after playback.
+This fork simply makes it so the refresh rate also reverts upon the file ending or when the player receives the stop signal.
+Below is the original `README.md`.

 # change-refresh

 This script uses nircmd (windows only) to change the refresh rate of the display that the mpv window is currently open in